AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/manage-projects-in-agile-view.md

 ## Share an existing Agile view

-For information about how to share an agile view, see [Share a filter, view, or grouping in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md).
+For information about how to share an agile view, see [Share a filter, view, or grouping](../../../reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md).

 ## Remove an existing Agile view